 IT Support Technician

-The IT Department provides all of the Eton College’s information and communications technology services for more than 2,000 users, both inside and outside of the classroom.
-You will report directly into the IT Service Delivery Manager and will need to be able to provide IT support across the college such as resolving support requests on computer hardware, software and network systems.
-The successful candidate will need to have excellent customer service skills and some experience working within IT support or helpdesk work.
+The IT Department provides all the Eton College’s information and communications technology services for over 2,000 users, both inside and outside of the classroom.
+You will report directly to the IT Service Delivery Manager, and will need to provide IT support across the college, such as resolving support requests on computer hardware, software and network systems.
+The successful candidate will need to have excellent customer service skills and some experience working within IT support or a helpdesk environment.
 This is an exciting opportunity for an enthusiastic individual with a passion and aptitude for information technology to work for a prestigious and forward-thinking independent school.